-conscious of region, and thus of reality - For in reality, in truth, of course, world culture is not all one huge tasteless homogenized pulp.
+It makes visitor and citizen more conscious of region, and thus of reality - For in reality, in truth, of course, world culture is not all one huge tasteless homogenized pulp.
 It is still a fruit salad containing as well as pulp dozens of distinctly different flavours.

-Underneath the levelling international neon-signs and beach-girl magazines and white appliances and chromium-plated cars, people still live different lives because climates and historical backgrounds and social conditions are different.
-And to accept all internationalizing influences without resistance is one way of denying the need to search for reality, for truth.
+Underneath the levelling international neonsigns and beach-girl magazines and white appliances and chromium-plated cars,/people still live different lives because climates/ and historical back-grounds/and social conditions are different./

+H & Q. To accept all internationalizing influences without resistance is one way of denying the need to search for reality, for truth.

 To accept them all and do no more original thinking for oneself is to die a little.